MatthiasGwiozda/shopping-list/wiki/notes/nextSteps/Ideas.md

 # Ideas
+- Create a documentation for updating to a new version of shoppinglist

 - use bundler in build - process
   - Remove the dynamic imports with require(dynamicPath)
   - change deployment - Script